mrdcvlsc/APA/README.md

   **- you can include all the files in the repo (.h .cpp) manually in your project then compile it yourself.**

-  **- you can also use the already compiled library in the sample program (instructions are in folder).**
+  **- you can also use the already compiled library in the sample program (less work - instructions are in folder).**

 -------------------------------------------------------------------